 Section 5.
 Employee Lists.
-The Appointing Authority shall advise the designated Association representative on the form provided in Appendix H of the names, employee identification numbers, classification, and work locations of all employees added to the bargaining unit and the names of employees removed from the bargaining unit whenever such personnel transactions occur.
-The Association shall file the name of the designated representative for this purpose with the local personnel office.
+The Appointing Authority shall notify the designated Association representative of the names, employee identification numbers, classification, and work locations of all employees added to or removed from the bargaining unit on a bi-weekly payroll basis.
+The notification shall be transmitted no later than one (1) week following the end of each payroll period.